 In this week’s Solar News Roundup, Tesla is struggling to hit solar roof production goals, and Chinese researchers make significant progress in organic solar cell research.

 One of the most important decisions you make when installing solar is which company will provide and install your panels.
-There are a few large solar players who are always mentioned in conversations about solar electric companies and your options for installation.
+There are a few large solar players who are always mentioned in conversations about solar panel companies and your options for installation.
 In this article, we’ll take a look at some of these big players and if you should consider working with them for your home solar project.

 (Note: in June 2018, Tesla announced they will be ending their partnership with Home Depot.
 They are pulling out of Home Depot stores, and selling their products exclusively through their own website and stores.)